pwy7fv/DS-4002-Group-Projects/DATA/Data_Appendix.md

 ### Figures:
 #### Figure 3: Distribution of Movie Reviews by Date (June-July 2001)
-[Insert plot of reviews by date for June-July 2001]
 ![image](https://github.com/user-attachments/assets/6ecaaa95-3d24-4395-8de6-c533e4a3f873)
 This graph shows the distribution of reivew dates